 Are you new to using catheters?
 If so, you probably have some questions.
-You might even wonder what issues you could encounter or if there are any common mistakes that people new to catheter usage sometimes make.
+You might even wonder what issues you could encounter or whether there are common mistakes that people new to catheter use sometimes make.

-Let’s go over some of the top issues that impact people new to self-catheterization, and how we can troubleshoot these common catheterization concerns and issues.
+Let’s go over some of the top issues that affect people new to self-catheterization and how we can troubleshoot common catheterization concerns.

 Top 5 Common Mistakes When New to Catheter Usage

-So what are some common mistakes people new to using catheters make sometimes?
-And how can you avoid these self-catheterization problems?
+So, what are some common mistakes people new to using catheters sometimes make?
+And how can you avoid these problems with self-catheterization?
 Here are a few answers to those questions.

 Mistake 1.
 Not Using Enough Lubricant